davift/TorTunnel/README.md

 ## Auto-start

-To auto-start TorTunnel edit the crontab of the root user:
+To auto-start TorTunnel on boot, edit the crontab of the root user:

 ```
 sudo crontab -e